Last updated on September 30th, 2022

-The multicultural and geographically diverse South American country of Venezuela shares its northern shore line with the Caribbean Sea and the North Atlantic Ocean, drawing vacationers with its beauty annually.
-Visitors soon discover there is much more to Venezuela than gorgeous beaches and water sports, however.
+The multicultural and geographically diverse South American country of Venezuela shares its northern shoreline with the Caribbean Sea and the North Atlantic Ocean, drawing vacationers with its beauty annually.
 Read on to discover 82 interesting facts about Venezuela.

 1. Venezuela is blessed with magnificent, diverse geography.
 It has Caribbean islands, rivers, marshlands, mountains, glaciers, highlands, grasslands (los llanos), deserts, canyons, mesas, forests, and jungles.